Fallout (video game): Influence

-The 1990s saw a decline in the popularity of computer role-playing games as a result of stale settings and ideas, competition with other genres, and poor quality assurance.
+The 1990s saw a decline in the popularity of the role-playing video game genre as a result of stale settings and ideas, competition with other genres, and poor quality assurance.
 Fallout has been credited as one of several innovative role-playing games that revived the genre's popularity.
 In 2000, CNET Gamecenter's Mark H. Walker wrote, "The RPG genre was clearly in a slump in the mid-'90s, but ... the renaissance began when Interplay's Fallout hit store shelves."
 Rowan Kaiser, writing for Engadget, called Fallout the "first modern role-playing game".

 Fallout's post-apocalyptic setting was novel, as contemporary role-playing games often featured Tolkien-inspired fantasy settings.
 Fallout also stood out for its focus on the player character, how their choices impacted the game world, and the open-world gameplay.
-Matthew Byrd of Den of Geek wrote that Fallout's departure from gameplay inspired by the tabletop role-playing game Dungeons and Dragons, prevalent in role-playing games at the time, made it influential.
+Matthew Byrd of Den of Geek wrote that Fallout's departure from gameplay inspired by the tabletop role-playing game Dungeons & Dragons, prevalent in role-playing games at the time, made it influential.
 Kaiser stated that any modern game with a morality system could be tied back to Fallout.
 At the 2012 Game Developers Conference, Cain gave a presentation about Fallout's development and noted traits that were shared by subsequent role-playing games, including open-world gameplay, ambiguous morality, and perks.